Daksh

 3.74

-Source: Daksh
+Source: DAKSH

 The next step could be further analysis through comparing metrics across different courts, over various periods of time, other case types, and examining the root cause for differences.